mikima/gephi-add-images/README.md

 e.g.

-`python replace-with-images.py my-network.svg images/ 4 my-tetwork-images`
+`python replace-with-images.py my-network.svg images/ 4 my-network-with-images`

 Only the first parameter is compulsory.